Peugeot e-208 running costs

 Peugeot e-208 insurance group

-The Peugeot’s insurance groups are yet to be confirmed but we’d expect it to be very comparable to the ZOE, at around Group 20.
+The Peugeot’s insurance groups range from 26 for the entry-level car to 28 for the range-topper, which is quite a bit more than the Renault ZOE's, group 20.
 Unfortunately, electric cars currently tend to be a bit more expensive to insure than comparable petrol or diesel cars; do consider this if it’s going to be driven by a high-risk driver as premiums may be a little more than you expected.

 The Peugeot gets a three year/60,000 mile warranty that you can pay to extend.
 The battery is covered for eight years/100,000 miles, and will be replaced or refurbished if it loses more than 30% of its as-new performance within that duration.